The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

+The physics can be understood as follows: In the limit $\lambda\rightarrow0$, the QP on-site term localizes the system into dimmers with eigenenergies $E=\pm 2t V_j^{\rm d}$.
+In this case, the energy difference between adjacent site fluctuates significantly, and turning on the uniform hopping $\lambda$ only hybridize a few dimmers with close energies, giving a localized phase.
+Conversely, in the limit $t\rightarrow 0$, the uniform spin-flipped hopping creates degenerate dimers with flat band energies $E=\pm \lambda$.
+The degeneracy of these dimers is then lifted by the QP on-site term $V_j^{\rm d}$, which hybridizes them drastically, leading to a delocalized phase.
+The delocalized states are guaranteed to be critical due to the IDZs in the effective hopping

-Furthermore, we develop additional models by performing dual transformations on the two aforementioned models, which exhibit either mobility edges or phase transitions between critical and extended states.
-By applying the dual transformation, the dual counterpart of the type-II mosaic model in Eq.~\eqref{eq:mosaicII} is obtained as
+Furthermore, we can develop new models by performing dual transformations to the two aforementioned models, which exhibit mobility edges or phase transitions between critical and extended states.
+Applying the dual transformation to the type-II QP mosaic model in Eq.~\eqref{eq:mosaicII} results in the following dual counterpart